jsonmodel/jsonmodel/README.md

 # JSONModel - Magical Data Modeling Framework for JSON

 JSONModel allows rapid creation of smart data models.
-You can use it in your iOS and macOS apps.
+You can use it in your iOS, macOS, watchOS and tvOS apps.
 Automatic introspection of your model classes and JSON input drastically reduces the amount of code you have to write.

 See [CHANGELOG.md](CHANGELOG.md) for details on changes.